swissup/swissup.github.io/m2/extensions/gdpr/devdocs/additional-consent.md

 ---
 layout: default
 title: Add additional consent to the existing form
-description: How to add additional consents to the existing Magneto's form
+description: How to add additional consents to the existing Magento's form
 category: GDPR
 ---